krishnanlab/teaching/2022-spring_compbio/course-activities-grading.md

     * 11pt font size for all text including figure/table titles/legends.
 * Sections:
     1. Background, goals, and significance:
-        * What is the problem you are hoping to address?
+        * What is the broad topic and the specific problem you are working on?
-        * What is the current approach & its limitations?
-        * What will you do & why is it likely to succeed?
+        * How are planning to address the problem and why is your approach required (i.e., why are you doing what you're doing)?
-        * If what you propose is successful, what is the broader impact?
+        * If successful, why do the results of your project matter (what is the impact)?
     2. Datasets:
         * What datasets will you use?
         * Where are these data from?